ncsa/radiant-cluster/README.md

 Creates a project/cluster/app in the managed argocd setup.
 The users with access to the cluster will also have access to this project in argocd.
 The app installed will point to the charts/apps folder which installs most of the components of the kubernetes cluster.
 Many of thse can be turn and off using the variables.

-If all options are enabled this will install:
+The following modules are enabled by default:
-- ingress controller (traefik v2)
+- ingress controller (traefik by default)
 - nfs provisioner (connected to taiga)
 - cinder provisioner (volumes as storage in openstack)
-- metallb (loadbalancer using floating ips from RKE1 module)
+- metallb (loadbalancer using floating ips from cluster module)
 - sealed secrets
+- monitoring
+- raw kubernetes
+The following modules are enabled by default:
+- longhorn
 - healthmonitor (expects a secret, so sealed secrets should be enabled)
-- raw kubernetes (used by metallb)

-## RKE1 (terraform/modules/rke1)
+## Cluster (terraform/modules/cluster)

 Creates a cluster using rancher and openstack.
 This will create the following pieces for the
 cluster:
 - private network
 - floating IP for load balancer
 - security group
-  - port 22 open to the world
+  - port 22 open to NCSA
   - port 80/443 open to the world
-  - ports 30000 - 32000 open to the world
-  - port 6443 open to NCSA
+  - port 6443 open to all 3 rancher machines
   - all ports open to hosts in same network
-- ssh key
+- ssh key (see note below)
-- rancher managed RKE1 cluster
+- rancher managed cluster
-  - monitoring if requested
-  - longhorn if requested
   - admin/normal users using ldap
 - control nodes, with a floating IP for external access
   - iscsi (longhorn) and nfs installed
-  - docker installed
+  - docker installed in case of RKE1 cluster
   - connected to rancher
 - worker nodes, private network
   - iscsi (longhorn) and nfs installed
-  - docker installed
+  - docker installed in case of RKE1 cluster
   - connected to rancher

+### SSH key

+If multiple people run `terraform` it is critical that **everybody** has the same public key in openstack!
+This can be done by sharing the public key and asking people to import the public key in openstack and naming it the same as the cluster.
+If this is not done each user will creat their own public/private keypair and you end up with a mix of keys that are injected in the cluster.

 ### Definition of machines